PyGithub/PyGithub/ReadMe.rst

 It covers the **full** API, and all methods are tested against the real Github site.

-Should you have any question, or if you find a bug, or if there is something you can do with the API but not with PyGithub, please `open an issue <https://github.com/jacquev6/PyGithub/issues>`_.
+Should you have any question, any remark, or if you find a bug, or if there is something you can do with the API but not with PyGithub, please `open an issue <https://github.com/jacquev6/PyGithub/issues>`_.

 PyGithub is stable.
 I will maintain it up to date with the API, and fix bugs if any, but I don't plan new heavy developments.